fmalina/revisions-blocl/activism/theeuro.md

 Our point here is simple: it is that there are deep divides across Europe about what gives rise to a well-functioning economy.

-It is especially troublesome when the policies foisted on the country don’t work—for the very reasons that the citizens of the country thought; the costs of the mistake, of course, are borne by the country upon whom they are imposed, not by those imposing them.
+It is especially troublesome when the policies foisted on the country don't work—for the very reasons that the citizens of the country thought; the costs of the mistake, of course, are borne by the country upon whom they are imposed, not by those imposing them.
 This is the story of the eurozone.